jonegil/gui-with-gio/egg_timer/04_button_low.md

 **Rigid** is simply a Flex child filling out available space.

-### Constraint and Dimensions
+#### Constraint and Dimensions
 It´s worth mentioning how a Layout is bound together through [Constraints](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Constraints) and [Dimensions](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Dimensions).
- - Constraints are the Minimum *and* Maxium size of a widget ´´´Min, Max image.point´´´
+ - Constraints are the Minimum and Maxium size of a widget ´´´Min, Max image.point´´´
-   - I.e. *how large can it be*
+   - I.e. how large can it be
  - Dimensions are the Actual size of a widget, effectively ´´´Size image.Point´´´
-   - I.e. *how large is it*
+   - I.e. how large is it actually

-Together, this forms the interafce between layout and child elements.
-When you create a Widget, it responds with it´s dimensions, effectively laying itself out.
+There are some nuances, like what to do if constraits can't me met, but for the most part this describes the dialoge between parent and child.
+From the parent, you create a Widget and pass in the context.
+The widget responds, with it´s own dimensions, effectively laying itself out.

-Note how layout operations are recursive.
+Note that layout operations are recursive.
 A child in a layout can itself be a layout.
 From generic components you can thus create quite involved user interfaces.

-## Full content
+## Code in detail

-Let's look at the whole **system.FrameEvent**:
+OK, time to look at the whole **system.FrameEvent**:

 ### Code